-This weekend I went out for lunch in the Albaicin in Granada Spain.
-I have been to the Mirador de Morayma many times.
-I lost count of the number of occasions.
-Even so they managed to surprise me on this visit.
+This weekend I went out for lunch at Mirador de Morayma .
+Although I have been many times they still managed to surprise me on this visit.
 After all those previous meals I realised I´d just been passing through.

 I usually go with a group for a corporate dinner or as part of a some event.
 Normally I am the organiser and my main concern is that everyone is catered for and comfortable.
 I don´t take in much of the setting myself or take time to notice the care put into each dish that is served.